It’s a SPOOKY time of year,

 🪓 Habitat loss

-But does that necessarily mean that Humans + Owls = BAD NEWS?
+But does that necessarily mean that Humans + Owls = BAD?

 Nope!